Neural Lyapunov and Optimal Control: Preliminaries

-where $\dt{\vec x} = \vec f(\vec x, \vec u)$ represents the deterministic dynamics given state $\vec x \in \R^n$ and control $\vec u \in \R^m$, $\ell(\vec x, \vec u, t)$ represents the state-control cost, $v_t(\vec x, t)$ and $v_x(\vec x, t)$ represent the Legendre notation for partial derivatives of the value function with respect to time and state respectively.
-This is a partial differential equation (PDE) defining the time evolution of the value function, in other words the compact description of the relationship between optimal costs for different states and times.
-In the case of the existence of a $C^1$ value function, cost and dynamics, one can analytically compute a \textit{closed loop} feedback law for every initial condition $\vec {x}(0)$.
-The following shows this optimal control for a control-affine dynamical system where $\vec{\dot{x}} = \vec f(\vec x) + \vec g(\vec x)\vec u$ given a quadratic regularisation of control $\|\vec u\|_{\vec R}$.
-Where $\mathbf{R}$ is a positive definite regularisation matrix.
+where $\dt{\vec x} = \vec f(\vec x, \vec u)$ represents the deterministic dynamics, given state $\vec x \in \R^n$ and control $\vec u \in \R^m$. $\ell(\vec x, \vec u)$ represents the state-control cost, $v_t(\vec x(t), t)$ and $v_\vec x(\vec x(t), t)$ represent the Legendre notation for partial derivatives of the value function with respect to time and state, respectively.
+This is a Partial Differential Equation (PDE) defining the time evolution of the value function.
+In other words the compact description of the relationship between optimal costs for different states and times.
+In the case of the existence of a $C^1$ value function, cost and affine dynamics, one can analytically compute a \textit{closed loop} feedback law optimal for all initial conditions $\vec {x}(0)$.
+The following shows this optimal control for a control-affine dynamical system where $\vec{\dot{x}} = \vec f(\vec x(t)) + \vec g(\vec x(t))\vec u(t)$.
+Given a quadratic regularisation of control $\|\vec u\|_{\vec R}$.
+Where $\mathbf{R}$ is a positive definite matrix.

-Above policy gives us a time-varying optimal control $\vec{u^*}(t)$ for any initial condition.
-This is an important property of the HJB equation which however relies on the strong assumption of existence of a known value function.
-On the other hand Portraying Maximum Principle (PMP) alleviates this problem by operating in the tangential space.
-It converts this PDE into and ODE by interpreting $v_x$ with a vector $\vec{p}$ known as a costate vector.
-Referring to the right-hand side of equation \ref{eq: HJB} as Hamiltonian $H$, the PMP aims to minimise $H$ over a horizon $T$ using an optimal control trajectory $\vec{u^*}$.
-This trajectory is determined given an initial condition $\vec{x}(0)$ and a terminal cost $\ell_{\vec{x}}(\vec{x}_T) = \vec{p}(T)$, subject to following conditions:
+The above policy gives us a time-varying optimal policy $\vec{\pi^*}(\vec x(t), t)$ for any initial condition.
+This is an important property of the HJB equation which relies on the strong assumption of the existence of a known value function.
+On the other hand, Pontryagin Minimum Principle (PMP) alleviates this problem by operating in the tangential space.
+It converts this PDE into an Ordinary Differential Equation (ODE) by interpreting $v_\vec x$ the gradient of the value as a stand-alone vector $\vec{p}$ known as a costate vector.
+Referring to the right-hand side of equation \ref{eq: hjb policy} as Hamiltonian $H$, the PMP aims to minimise $H$ over a horizon $T$ using an optimal control trajectory $\vec{u^*}$.
+This trajectory is determined given an initial condition $\vec{x}(0)$ and a terminal condition $\ell_{\vec{x}}(\vec{x}_T) = \vec{p}(T)$, subject to the following: